 Ask the class to identify which of the animals are primary producers, primary consumers and predators.
 Label each category with a colored card or sticker.

 Now use string to link up animals into food chains and webs across the circle.
-When the food chains and webs are complete then introduce some straws to the ocean.
-Who might eat these thinking they were food?
-Which animals’ lives will be disrupted by straws?
+When the food chains and webs are complete then introduce some straws or other plastic litter to the ocean.
+See the list on page 3.
+Who might eat plastic thinking it was food?
+Which animals’ lives will be disrupted by plastic bags or straws?
+How would animals be affected by plastic items?

 Main Activity: